-The 39- to 47-credit, full-time program in Exhibition and Experience Design prepares students for careers in the exhibition design profession.
+The full-time program in Exhibition and Experience Design prepares students for a variety of careers in the exhibition and experience design profession.
 Students can also choose to take courses on a part-time basis, however, the final semester will be full-time.
-Please contact the program chair for information.
-The studio-driven curriculum focuses on designing narrative environments with the audience in mind.
-Students explore exhibition design in multiple areas, including museums and trade and public venues, and develop skills in concept development, environmental design, graphics, lighting, and model making.
-Working closely with industry partners, the program features actual projects and studio-based competitions with local and international firms, museums, and public facilities.
+The studio-driven curriculum focuses on designing meaningful narrative environments and experiences for audiences.
+Students explore exhibition and experience design in multiple areas, including museums, corporate, retail and public venues, and develop skills in concept development, experiential design, graphics, technology, lighting, and model making.
+Working closely with industry partners, the program features actual client lead projects and studio-based competitions with local and international firms, museums, and public facilities.
 Students can elect to complete an internship at a specially designated site appropriate to their learning needs and career visions.
 The program culminates with a critical thesis exhibition and experience design project.
-Curriculum below is for the entering class of fall 2020.
+Curriculum below is for the entering class of fall 2021.